Contractor Management — 7 min

 The world is becoming increasingly remote-work friendly, especially in the wake of COVID-19, when many employers went remote out of necessity.
 Although remote work allows companies access to a larger, more diverse talent pool, it also allows local talent to find remote jobs with non-local companies.
 Businesses now have to compete against thousands of other remote organizations for top talent.

-Offering supplemental benefits like coworking stipends to these potential employees is a viable, cost-effective way for companies to stand out in this new era of competitive hiring.
+Offering supplemental benefits like coworking stipends is a viable, cost-effective way for companies to stand out in this new era of competitive hiring.

 “In a time when the business climate is increasingly employee-centric, workers are looking for employers who will allow them to work flexibly and nurture the work-life balance,” explains Rajic.
 “So for employers, it’s really about designing the most attractive benefits plan to ensure the happiness and satisfaction of existing employees, as well as attracting top talent in The Great Resignation.”

-When it comes to coworking access, there are obvious benefits for remote employees, but this setup can benefit employers as well.
+When it comes to coworking access, there are obvious benefits for remote employees, but it also benefits employers who are managing remote teams.
 Giving employees the flexibility to choose their environment means they can go where they’re most comfortable working — and therefore where they are most productive.

 “I’ve seen the benefits of people working from wherever they feel most productive firsthand, especially from members who work for larger companies.
 There’s a level of trust between them and their employer that they’re eager to protect,” explains Diego Bejarano Gerke, founder of WiFi Tribe, which organizes co-living, coworking spaces for remote workers around the world.